oomek/attractplus/Layouts.md

 -  List
     -  `[DisplayName]` - The name of the Display
+    -  `[DisplaySize]` - The number of item in the display's global filter
     -  `[FilterName]` - The name of the Filter
     -  `[ListSize]` - The number of items in the list
     -  `[SortName]` - The attribute the list was sorted by